Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Conclusions and discussion

 In this paper, we have updated and expanded the sGRB sample detected by the \emph{Fermi} satellite, which now includes 553 sGRBs as of December 2023.
 Due to instrumental limitations in sampling faint bursts, we focused on sGRBs that are sufficiently bright in the 10--1000 keV \emph{Fermi}/GBM energy band.
 Specifically, we selected bursts with a 64-ms peak photon flux of $P \geq 4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$.
 Above this flux threshold, the incomplete flux sampling due to instrumental selection effects becomes negligible.
 Consequently, our subsample consists of 512 sGRBs with $P \geq 4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$.
 Given the limited number of sGRBs with known redshifts, we estimated the pseudo redshifts of 512 sGRBs using the empirical $E_{p}$-$L$ correlation.
 Since the maximum redshift observed for sGRBs is 2.609, we excluded those bursts with pseudo-redshifts $z>3$.
 As a result, we analyzed 478 sGRBs with $P\geq4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$ and $z\leq3$.

 Using the sample of 478 sGRBs with $P\geq4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$ and $z\leq3$, we investigated the sGRB LF and formation rate under various delay-time distribution models.
-We applied the maximum likelihood method to analyze the observed redshift and luminosity distributions of the sGRB sample, and used the MCMC technology to determine the best-fitting parameters for each model.
+We applied the maximum likelihood method to analyze the observed redshift and luminosity distributions of the sGRB sample, and used the MCMC technology to determine the best-fit parameters for each model.
 We found that all delay-time distribution models seem to account for the observed redshift and luminosity distributions similarly well.
-Nevertheless, based on the AIC model selection criterion, the power-law delay model is slightly preferred, with an estimated relative probability of $72\%$.
-In comparison, the lognormal and Gaussian delay models are less favored, with relative probabilities of about 26\% and 1\%, respectively.
-Additionally, with the best-fitting parameters presented in Table~\ref{tab:bestfit}, consistent local formation rates of sGRBs are obtained for different delay-time distribution models, i.e., $R_{\mathrm{sGRB}}(0)=1.73_{-0.45}^{+0.60}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the power-law delay model, $1.57_{-0.78}^{+0.76}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the Gaussian delay model, and $1.31_{-0.61}^{+0.85}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the lognormal delay model.
+Nevertheless, based on the DIC model selection criterion, the Gaussian delay model is statistically preferred, with an estimated relative probability of $99.9\%$.
+Additionally, with the best-fit parameters presented in Table~\ref{tab:bestfit}, consistent local formation rates of sGRBs are obtained for different delay-time distribution models, i.e., $R_{\mathrm{sGRB}}(0)=1.37_{-0.27}^{+0.30}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the Gaussian delay model, $1.63_{-0.27}^{+0.44}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the lognormal delay model, and $1.78_{-0.17}^{+0.12}$ $\mathrm{Gpc^{-3}\,yr^{-1}}$ for the power-law delay model.
 These results are well-aligned with those of other works \citep{gp2005,Yonetoku2014,gir2016,p2018}.